 They began the ultrasound and paged our fetal intervention specialist, Dr. Espinoza, to let him know we had arrived and to come meet us.
 At this point I had easily logged well over 25 hours of ultrasound time watching my babies on that tiny screen.
 I knew the routine and what to look for very well.
 As usual, I frantically searched for the reassurance of seeing their two heartbeats.
 The technician quickly settled on Holly and I breathed a huge sigh of relief as I saw the rhythmic pulse of her heart beating at a normal rate.
 I watched her measure the MCA levels, a number I knew well by this point, and was relieved to see it was still stable and perhaps even a little lower than when we’d left the hospital.
 To my untrained eye she looked stable at the very least but I was anxious to hear from Dr. Espinoza to see how her heart was holding up.

-He had asked if I was alone today.
-I could feel myself desperately clinging to hope for our baby girls and the only response I could get out was, “Do you have bad news for me?”.
+He had asked if I was alone today and I could feel myself desperately clinging to hope for our baby girls and the only response I could get out was, “Do you have bad news for me?”.
 I will never forget the moments before and after he answered that question.
 The last moment of hope that my babies were still alive, followed by the first moment knowing that I would never bring home my two girls.
 I would not be a mother of twins.
 I would not get to use the sweet twin cradle Ryan had lovingly put together that weekend.
 Dr. Espinoza put his hand on my shoulder and responded, “Yes, I’m sorry” and I felt the last bit of hope slip out of my fingers more rapidly than I could’ve imagined.
 We had lost Madeline, our recipient twin, our healthy girl.
-At some point over the past few days her heart had stopped beating unexpectedly and she was gone.
-The world changed.
+At some point over the past few days her heart had stopped beating unexpectedly.
+She was gone and the world changed.

 We reached Ryan on the phone and he made it to the hospital in less than 30 minutes.
 The grief and shock of losing our “healthier twin” was overwhelming.
 We also learned that Holland had developed some swelling of her skin and was still very sick so we needed to complete another fetal echo to see the status of her heart.
 We were silent and tearful during the echo and the cardiologist came back with positive news that the leakage in Holly’s heart was now at a moderate level but it would take another week to see how it would progress.
 In the meantime Dr. Espinoza wanted to scan her daily to monitor her other levels.